seanelvidge/seanelvidge.github.io/_posts/2026-06-17-Space_Weather_Sonification.md

 Not metaphorically.
 Literally.

 Imagine taking the indices we use to drive our models of near-Earth space (solar radio flux, sunspot number, geomagnetic activity, ring-current disturbance) and translating it into a piece of music.
-Not a vague "space-inspired" soundtrack, but a deterministic piano score where every pitch, rhythm, chord, tempo change and accent is driven by real space weather indices.
+This isn't a "space-inspired" soundtrack, but a deterministic piano score where every pitch, rhythm, chord, tempo change and accent is driven by real space weather indices.

 That is what this blog post is all about.
-About how we turn space weather events into a two-hand piano piece.
-The result is not random sonification.
-It is a structured musical translation of the space environment, built so that the data can be heard as musical behaviour.
+About how we turn space weather events into piano music.
+The result is a structured musical translation of the space environment, built so that the data can be heard.

 ## The May 2024 Superstorm